astro313/RXJ1131/WRITEUP/response.md

 the Lensed Host Galaxy of the Quasar RXS J1131-1231".

 # RESPONSE:
-1a) We have changed the title to "Molecular gas kinematics of the strongly lensed quasar host galaxy RXSJ1131-1231".
-We agree that we study more than just the CO gas of the science target in this paper; however, a large fraction of the paper is based on our new CO data and the analysis (incl. lens modeling).
-Therefore, we think that the title is suitable for the paper.
+1a) To take the referee's point into account, we have changed the title to "Molecular gas kinematics of the strongly lensed quasar host galaxy RXSJ1131-1231".
+We agree that we study more than just the CO gas of the science target in this paper; however, a large fraction of the paper is based on our new CO data and the analysis (including lens modeling).

-The literature/archival data of the continuum would not be as meaningful without our CO data, e.g. their emission does not convey information about the kinematics, spatial distribution, and does not give a broader picture regarding the f_gas evolution, which is one of the main conclusions found in this study.